Dec. 6 & 7

 Nick loves using music to delight, inspire, and empower audiences, and does so in a wide variety of mediums and genres as a soloist as well as in collaboration with artists like Jacob Collier, KNOWER, esperanza spalding, Common, Metallica, Steve Lacy, Sigur Ros, Nu Deco Ensemble, the New York Philharmonic, and Yo-Yo Ma.

-Recent highlights include conducting the Stanford Brass Ensemble on a concert which included the world premiere of his The Fanford Stanfare, composing music for Ramazan Nanayev’s film Ikigai and producing a silly music video about spies, both to be premiered Fall 2024.
+Recent highlights include conducting the Stanford Brass Ensemble on a concert which included the world premiere of his “The Fanford Stanfare”, composing music for Ramazan Nanayev’s film “Ikigai” and producing a silly music video about spies, both to be premiered Fall 2024.
 In August 2024, he toured Spain with Zirzuví, a Santa Cruz based band specializing in Sephardic music.
-Other proud moments include the August 2023 world premiere of his Symphony No. 1 with the San Francisco Civic Symphony, and the November 2022 release of his debut album Limousine of Creative Potential featuring songs written and recorded in his friend Joel’s limousine during the pandemic.
+Other proud moments include the August 2023 world premiere of his Symphony No. 1 with the SF Civic Symphony, and the November 2022 release of his debut album “Limousine of Creative Potential” featuring songs written and recorded in his friend Joel’s limousine during the pandemic.

 Nick’s compositions center on themes of family, hope, mental health, and nature, and he genre-hops between the symphonic world, silly-pop, bumpin’ funk bangers, heartfelt tributes, and jungle soundscape.
 He regularly performs as a singer-songwriter on the Sofar Sounds series.

-Nick joined the faculty of the University of Houston Moores School of Music in September 2024, and has previously served as a faculty member at Stanford University, the San Francisco Conservatory of Music Pre-College Division, and the San Francisco Symphony Youth Orchestra.
+Nick joined the faculty of the University of Houston Moores School of Music in September 2024, and has previously served as a faculty member at Stanford University, the San Francisco Conservatory of Music Pre-College Division, and the SF Symphony Youth Orchestra.
 As a guest educator, he has taught recently at Rice, Yale, Juilliard, the National Orchestral Institute, and Amateur Music Network.
-He has collaborated as video producer and co-host with his father, musicologist John Platoff, on various San Francisco Symphony online educational events as well as the Professor Platoff YouTube channel.
+He has collaborated as video producer and co-host with his father, musicologist John Platoff, on various SF Symphony online educational events as well as the Professor Platoff YouTube channel.
 Nick is a proud alumnus of New Haven’s Neighborhood Music School, Northwestern University, and the New World Symphony.

-Bradley White, trombone, joined the Houston Symphony in the fall of 2001 as associate principal and second trombone.
+Bradley White, trombone, joined the Houston Symphony in the fall of 2001 as Associate Principal and Second Trombone.
 He is a native Houstonian and earned his Bachelor of Music in Trombone Performance from Rice University’s Shepherd School of Music in 1993.
 He went on to study at the Manhattan School of Music in New York City where he received a Master of Music in 1997.
 White has performed with Ambient Brass, the Houston Ballet and Grand Opera Orchestras, and the San Antonio and Hawaii Symphonies.

-A graduate of the University of Houston (UH), Freeman received his bachelor’s degree in composition.
-He went on to study bass trombone at the Manhattan School of Music and the Tanglewood Music Center.
+A graduate of the University of Houston, Freeman received his bachelor’s degree in music, satisfying the requirements for both composition and euphonium performance.
+After taking up bass trombone during his senior year he continued its study at the Manhattan School of Music and the Tanglewood Music Center.

-Formerly on faculty at the Shepherd School of Music, he teaches at the Moores School of Music and the Texas Music Festival, and has presented masterclasses and recitals at Baylor University, McGill University, Rice University, UH, and The University of Texas at San Antonio.
+He has taught at the Moores School of Music, the Shepherd School of Music, and the Texas Music Festival, and has presented masterclasses and recitals at Baylor, McGill, and UTSA.

 Freeman is a MICHAEL RATH TROMBONES performing artist.